 The skin lesions themselves are harmless, and they may resolve without medical intervention within a few weeks of appearing.
 However, they indicate an underlying condition that a person should address due to potential complications.

 Pancreatitis is a condition that causes severe abdominal pain that may lead to nausea and vomiting.

 If the eruptive xanthomas appear due to diabetes, a person should see a doctor.
 Without the correct treatment, the individual may experience complications due to diabetes.
 Untreated diabetes can even be fatal.
-The Centers for Disease Control and Prevention (CDC) state that diabetes is the seventh leading cause of death in the United States.
+The Centers for Disease Control and Prevention (CDC) state that diabetes is the

 People should see a doctor if they notice the appearance of lesions resembling eruptive xanthomas.

 Although the lesions are harmless, they indicate that a person has hypertriglyceridemia, which can be a warning sign of another long-term condition, such as diabetes.

 A doctor will be able to test for and diagnose any underlying conditions and work out a treatment plan that helps manage and control the condition.

 Eruptive xanthomas are small lesions that appear over the body as a result of fatty acids depositing themselves into the skin.
 Some people may experience itchiness and pain, but these symptoms do not affect